 The profile can be executed directly or can be scheduled to be executed later.
 The process can be run on a local desktop or on a server.

 SugarCRM can be defined as target data and the various objects can be updated.
 Data can be updated to multiple objects.
-In some cases update may have to affect multiple data objects at the same time, for example: Invoice Header and Line.
+In some cases update may have to affect multiple data objects at the same time, for example: Opportunity.

 Data can be updated in various modes: Insert, Update and Upsert.
 Insert expects the record being updated to be new and unique.
 Update expects the record to already exist.
 Upsert, tries to insert first and if that fails tries to update.